puniserv/cli-converter/README.md

 # ATOM Feed to CSV converter

-Converter use symfony DI, symfony console application and GuzzleHTTP
+Converter use symfony DI, symfony console application and GuzzleHTTP.
+Feed month in pubDate column will be translated by system to locale set in converter configuration.

 ### How to use